mr-autopilot/oa_webscraper/README.md

 ## Pricing

-PickleScraper uses two endpoints from the Google Places API:
+PickleScraper uses two Google Places API endpoints:

 * **Text Search (Essentials)** – `$0.00` per request
-  (Free when only requesting `places.id` via `X-Goog-FieldMask`)
+  Free when querying for only Place IDs (`X-Goog-FieldMask: places.id`)

 * **Place Details (Enterprise)** – `$0.02` per request
-  (Used to fetch business details like name, phone, website, and address)
+  Used to fetch business name, website, phone number, and address

-### How Billing Works

-Each search returns only a list of Place IDs — not usable data.

-To determine whether a business is relevant, PickleScraper needs fields like:

-* Business name
-* Website URL
-* Phone number
-* Address

-Rather than making multiple paid calls to fetch these fields individually, PickleScraper makes a **single Place Details (Enterprise)** request per result to retrieve everything needed for filtering.
-This approach:

-* Minimizes total requests
-* Keeps enrichment logic simple
-* Ensures all filtering happens with full context

-> You are charged `$0.02` for **every Place ID returned**, even if the business is later discarded during filtering.
-Text search is free; enrichment is not.

 ---

+### Why Every Result is Enriched

+Search results from Google Places API contain only the **Place ID** — no name, no phone, no website, no address.

+To evaluate whether a business is valid, PickleScraper needs at least:

+* Name (to screen out government/gym/etc)
+* Website (to match against domain blacklists)

+While it’s technically possible to request individual fields and follow up with another request if a result passes, Google’s billing model charges **per call**, not per field.
+So making two separate requests (e.g. one to get name, then another for full info) would cost **more** than just fetching everything in one go.

+> Result: Every Place ID is enriched with all necessary fields upfront — even if it’s discarded later during filtering.

+---

 ### Cost Per Lead

+* Each result enriched costs **\$0.02**, no exceptions
-* Typical cost per usable lead: **\$0.08–\$0.15**
+* Final cost per usable lead varies with location and density:

+  * **Typical range**: \~\$0.08–\$0.15
+  * Higher in regions with low signal or civic-heavy listings

-* You pay for all enrichments — not just the ones that survive filtering
+You are billed for everything enriched — not just the results that make it into the CSV.
-* Low-yield areas (e.g. rural or civic-heavy regions) will increase cost per usable lead

 ---

-### Typical Spend

-* Small states: **\$1–\$3**
-* Large states: **\$10–\$50**
-* Nationwide: **\$500–600**

-Actual cost varies based on:

-* The number of counties in the state
-* How many Place IDs are returned across all search queries
-* How strict your filters are (which don’t affect cost, only output)

----

-### Estimate Formula for Any State
+### Estimate Formula for State-Level Queries

-To estimate the cost of scraping a specific state:
+Use the following to estimate cost:

 ```
 Total Cost = Y × N × 0.02